doggy8088/angular-extension-pack/README.md

         ```
 - [CSS Peek](https://marketplace.visualstudio.com/items?itemName=pranaygp.vscode-css-peek)
     - Remember to hit `F12` that **Go To** css file and open in a new editor.
-    - Remember to hit `Ctrl` to show the definition in a hover over the symbol.
+    - Remember to hit `Ctrl` to show the definition when hovering over the symbol.

 ### Code Analysis